 you're working, manage your time effectively, set and work to achieve goals, and stay organized.

 There's a factor that makes this even more likely to be an issue for graphic designers and other creative types.
 According to the Scientific American article" The Creative Gifts of ADHD," research has supported the idea that "people with ADHD characteristics are more likely to reach higher levels of creative thought and achievement."
-Italics theirs - clearly, there is a significant amount of people in creative lines of work who have ADHD tendencies, even if not actually diagnosed.
+Italics theirs - clearly, there is a significant number of people in creative lines of work who have ADHD tendencies, even if not actually diagnosed.
 In a world where we have constant demands on our attention, it’s easy enough to be distracted even without suffering from ADHD.
 What does that mean for professional graphic designers doing custom design work for clients?

 enough to be distracted even without suffering from ADHD.
 What does that mean for graphic designers?